Business & Finance

 “In most B2B and B2C companies, we’ve found that 10–15% of customers contribute virtually all reported profits, and one-quarter of this group produces the lion’s share of that amount,” Jonathan Byrnes and John Wass write in the Harvard Business Review.

-At the same time, while major clients should certainly factor into your project profitability analysis and contribute in a large way to your overall business strategy, there are many components that lead to project success — or failure.
+At the same time, while major clients should certainly factor into your project profitability analysis and contribute largely to your overall business strategy, many components lead to project success — or failure.

 Profitability is critical